Dem-phi/Dem-phi.github.io/content/about.md

 Of these, I am the **first or co-first author** on **3 papers**, including **1 in *RA-L***, **1 in *RAI***, and **1 in *RCAR***.

+ I am constantly seeking opportunities for PhD and research interns.
+You can find information about me in CV.
+Feel free to contact me at demphi@zju.edu.cn or wechat czh-lasting1590.

 ---

 ## 🔬 Research Interests